make-software/casper-account-info-contract/README.md

 ### Known contract hashes

 To interact with the contract you need to call it by its hash.
-The table below contains known contract hashes (without the ```hash-``` prefix) on public Casper networks:
+The table below contains the known contract hashes (without the ```hash-``` prefix) on public Casper networks:

 Network | Account info contract hash | Contract owner
 ---|---|---
 Testnet | ```2f36a35edcbaabe17aba805e3fae42699a2bb80c2e0c15189756fdc4895356f8``` | Make Software
+Mainnet | ```fb8e0215c040691e9bbe945dd22a00989b532b9c2521582538edb95b61156698``` | Casper Association

 ### As Casper account owner